+Despite the prevalence of school tracking, evidence on whether it improves student success is mixed.
 This paper studies how tracking within high school impacts high-achieving students' short- and longer-term academic outcomes.
-Our setting is a large and selective urban Chinese high school, where first-year students are separated into high-achieving and regular classrooms based on their performance on a standardized exam.
-Using newly collected administrative data and a regression discontinuity design, we show that high-achieving classrooms improve math test scores by 0.23 standard deviations and effects persist throughout the three years of high school.
+Our setting is a large and selective Chinese high school, where first-year students are separated into high-achieving and regular classrooms based on their performance on a standardized exam.
+Classrooms differ in terms of peer ability, teacher quality, class size, as well as level and pace of instruction.
+Using newly collected administrative data and a regression discontinuity design, we show that high-achieving classrooms improve math test scores by 23 percent of a standard deviation, with effects persisting throughout the three years of high school.
 Impacts on performance in Chinese and English language subjects are more muted.
 Importantly, we find that high-achieving classrooms raise enrollment in elite universities by 17 percentage points, as they substantially increase scores on the national college entrance exam-the sole determinant of university admission in China.
-Effects are concentrated among lowerincome students which suggests that access to high-achieving classrooms can play an important role in reducing socioeconomic inequalities.
-We use data from two other rural high schools and find that high-achieving classrooms also boost performance on math scores and on the college entrance exam, suggesting that these classrooms can be used to reduce rural-urban educational gaps in developing countries.
+Effects are concentrated among lower-income students.